Exploratory and Confirmatory Factor Analyses of Religiosity. A Four-Factor Conceptual Model: Methods

 Because of its size, the variables included and the proportion of valid respondents' answers, the ISSP Religion Cumulation data set is very valuable for extracting information about religious beliefs, practices and values.
 However, the ISSP ``Religion'' surveys have the important limitation that they mostly cover Christian Catholic, Protestant and Orthodox countries.
 Although Israel and Japan also contributed, there is no information from Muslim countries, India or China.

-Table \ref{table1} shows the initial set of questions selected for the exploratory factor analysis as well as the variables' labels, number of valid levels and indication of polarity inversion.
-First, we identified the questions about religious beliefs, practices, and values that were most clearly related to the scientific study of religion.
-Variables \texttt{V11}-\texttt{16} tap attitudes and values that are often explored in relation to religiosity in the literature.
-Variables \texttt{V20}-\texttt{24} were included to study the correlation between religiosity and confidence in institutions, and identify eventual differences between confidence in religious and secular institutions.
-This issue is important for the study of secularization.
-Variables \texttt{V25}-\texttt{27} are related to the relationship between religion and politics, which we also took as possible proxies for secularization.
-Variables \texttt{V28}-\texttt{33}, \texttt{V35}, \texttt{V37} and \texttt{V51} are related to beliefs in the ``supernatural,'' particularly in God (\texttt{V28}-\texttt{29} and \texttt{V35}).
-Variables \texttt{V46}-\texttt{48} are related to the attendance of the respondent's mother and father, and self-attendance during a formative period (ages 11-12), which is often considered to be particularly influential on religious belief and practice later in life \cite{henrich_evolution_2009,gervais_learned_2015,Lanman2012}.
-Variables \texttt{V49} (frequency of praying), \texttt{V50} (participation in church activities other than regular religious services) and \texttt{ATTEND} (frequency of participation in regular religious services) are related to the respondent's current religious practice.
-Because science (which is methodically naturalistic) is often in competition with supernatural beliefs, we also included variables \texttt{V64}-\texttt{65}.
-Finally, we selected demographic variables that could help exploring other aspects often explored in the scientific study of religion such as age, gender and educational level.
-For instance, sex was expected to be important since previous studies reported that women tend to be more religious than men \cite{Schnabel2015}.
-Variables such as religion of origin or employment status were not included because they have no clear ordinal meaning.
+Table \ref{table1} shows the initial set of questions selected for the exploratory factor analysis as well as the variables' labels, number of valid levels and indication of score reversal.
+First, we identified the questions about religious beliefs, practices, and values that were most clearly related to the scientific study of religion, as well as others related to attitudes and values influenced by religiosity and confidence in churches and secular institutions.
+Finally, we also selected demographic variables that could help exploring other aspects often considered in the scientific study of religion such as age, gender and educational level.